QuickBase/interview-demos/php/README.md

    the form is submitted.
 This helps demonstrate the prior requirement (that the default value is added).
 1. Add a button that allows the builder to clear the form and start fresh.
+1. The submit button should post this form to your PHP application and validate the data on the server.

 ## Stretch Requirements / Tasks